Adding source tables to workbooks

 View "<view_name>" references an uploaded table.
 Uploaded tables cannot be used in joins.

-CSV data can only be joined to other tabs in a workbook by using XLOOKUP
+Source table data that hasn't been pushed to a database can only be joined to other tabs in a workbook by using XLOOKUP

 .
-Refer to the Joining to workbook data section for more information and examples.
+Refer to the Querying & joining data section for more information and examples.

-Note: Previous uploads will be retained in Settings > Uploads.
-If you create a new analysis from here and promote the changes from the workbook, it will overwrite the CSV data currently in the shared model.
+Previous uploads are retained in Settings > Uploads.
+If you create a new analysis from this page and promote the changes from the workbook, it will overwrite the source table data currently in the shared model.

-- This action will permanently delete the file from your instance and can't be undone
+- This action will permanently delete the source table from your instance and can't be undone

-- Querying views and topics built from CSVs will result in an error after the deletion
+- Querying views and topics built from the upload will result in an error after the deletion

-- Views and topics built from CSVs must be manually removed from models after the deletion
+- Views and topics built from uploads must be manually removed from models after the deletion

-To delete a CSV, navigate to Settings > Uploads.
+To delete an upload, navigate to Settings > Uploads.
 Locate the file you want to remove and click Delete.